timoheijne/MatchmakingJS/README.md

 # MatchmakingJS
-A matchmaking system written in NodeJS for my personal development and it also doubles as a school assignment
+A matchmaking system written in NodeJS for my personal development and it also doubles as a school assignment.
+Its like tinder for matches but automatic.

 ![Build Image](https://travis-ci.org/lghenk/MatchmakingJS.svg?branch=master)
 ![Dependencies](https://david-dm.org/lghenk/MatchmakingJS/status.svg)